whanley/RDF-tutorial/tutorial-text.md

 # Making a small RDF database

 When I'm in the archives, I often come across serial records of some sort--lists, stacks of forms, indexes--that I wish to record.
-One way to do this is to ue a word document: convenient, but not very powerful.
-It's much easier to count, alphabetize, filter, and otherwise manipulate this data if I record it in a spreadsheet (like Excel) or a database (like Filemaker or Access).
-Often, however, it's not clear to me which fields I ought to choose to record the data.
+While it is convenient to enter this information using a word processer, the document that results is not very powerful.
+It's much easier to count, alphabetize, filter, and otherwise manipulate this data if I record it in a spreadsheet (like [Calc](https://www.libreoffice.org/discover/calc/) or [Excel](https://products.office.com/en-us/excel)) or a database (like [FileMaker](http://www.filemaker.com) or [Access](http://office.microsoft.com/access)).
+When I use these spreadsheet or database programs, however, it's often not clear to me which fields I ought to choose to record the data.
 Should I use first name/last name, or full name?
 What if some birthdates are exact, others are just years, and some are just ages?
 Sometimes, too, the way that information is recorded changes from scribe to scribe or from year to year.
-All of this means that I have to change my database, and go back over records I've already read, or leave the series incomplete.
+All of this means that I have to change my database's design midstream, then go back over records I've already recorded or leave the series incomplete.

-There is a solution: the small RDF database.
+There is a solution: the small Resource Description Framework (RDF) database.
+The RDF data models allows you to invent, remake, split, and combine your data fields and categories on the fly.
 Once you learn the grammar of this format, it's quite simple to record data in it.
-There is no need to remake your database as your records change; just add new the new information and carry on.
-The great advantage comes at the end, because there are powerful querying tools (see the [SPARQL tutorial](http://programminghistorian.org/lessons/graph-databases-and-SPARQL)) and it is easy to link your data to other data sets.
+There is no need to remake your database as your records (or your understanding of them) change; just add the new data fields and carry on.
+Another great advantage comes at the end, because the RDF format offers powerful querying tools (see the [SPARQL tutorial](http://programminghistorian.org/lessons/graph-databases-and-SPARQL)) and it is easy to link RDF data to other data sets.

+You may have heard of related concepts, such as graph databases, semantic databases, and triplestores.
+While the distinctions between all of these concepts are important, they are not critical to a basic grasp of the general graph/semantic/RDF approach.
+This approach is notably championed by the [World Wide Web Consortium](https://www.w3.org/) (W3C), which produces standards and software for an open web.
+Their interfaces and documentation can be somewhat opaque for beginners, however.
+Popular applications like [Neo4j](https://neo4j.com/) adopt a graph approach and and can be easy to use for certain purposes, but do not provide ready access to open standards such as RDF and SPQARQL.
+This tutorial skips abstract explanation of graph data modeling and jumps right into practical application.
+It employs very basic (free and open-source) tools that are perfectly suitable for the smaller databases that an archival historian might produce.

 ## An example

 Suppose you were working with a register of American nationals kept at the US consulate in Alexandria, Egypt in the 1880s.
 This is a serial record that lists standardized information.
-It can help to answer questions like how many Americans were registered, what were their occupations, and so on.
+It can help to answer questions such as how many Americans lived in the city, the demographics of this population, its occupations, and so on.
 But the protocols of registration are inconsistent, and it's hard to know how to record the data in a standard format.
 Consider this page:

 {% include figure.html src="../images/RDF-example.jpg" caption="Image of USNA" %}
 Source: 350/11/19/3, vol. 24, RG 84, National Archives and Records Administration, College Park, Maryland.